Azure/azure-quickstart-templates/quickstarts/microsoft.machinelearningservices/aistudio-cmk/README.md

 An 'Azure AI hub' is a special kind of 'Azure Machine Learning workspace', that is kind = "hub".

+For AI services CMK configuration the following constraints hold on your encryption key:
+- The selected key must be an RSA (Supported Json Web Key Types are ['RSA', 'RSA-HSM']) 2048 bit key.
+- No other key-size/asymmetric key-type is supported.
+- Only Azure Key vault 'access policies' permission model is supported, not Azure RBAC.

 ## Resources

 | Provider and type | Description |